NovacDev/TerrainX/README.md

 And other contributors displayed on the right of the github page and in [AUTHORS.md](https://terrain3d.readthedocs.io/en/stable/docs/authors.html).

-## Contributing

-Please see [CONTRIBUTING.md](https://github.com/TokisanGames/Terrain3D/blob/main/CONTRIBUTING.md) if you would like to help make Terrain3D the best terrain system for Godot.

 ## License

 This addon has been released under the [MIT License](https://github.com/TokisanGames/Terrain3D/blob/main/LICENSE.txt).